-When you do respond, don’t just state that you can’t afford to pay the debt.
-“If you admit liability then 90% of the fight is over and they are not forced to prove their case,” warns Billy Howard, attorney and head of the consumer protection division of Morgan & Morgan.
+When you do respond, don’t merely state you can’t afford to pay the debt.
+“If you admit liability, then 90% of the fight is over and they are not forced to prove their case,” warns Billy Howard, attorney and head of the consumer protection division of Morgan & Morgan.
 He likens it to a criminal case where the defendant says, “I did it!”

 Howard agrees: “Ask the court to dismiss the case because they don’t have standing and lack the chain of custody of paperwork.
 A lot of judges look at the paperwork (collectors provide) and tell the plaintiff that they must be joking.”

-“We always demand to see the original signed agreement and a balance on the account from zero to the present,” says Ginsberg.
-More of than not, the debt collector’s documentation will be inadequate.
+“We always demand to see the original signed agreement and a balance on the account from zero to the present,” Ginsberg said.
+More often than not, the debt collector’s documentation will be inadequate.
 Debts may have changed hands multiple times before the current collection agency purchased them.

 Even original creditors may lack accurate documentation of the debts customers owed.
-A former employee of JP Morgan Chase says she was fired after she raised questions about the documentation being provided to buyers of the issuer’s delinquent debts.
-She alleged that as many as a quarter of the files showed incorrect amounts owed, with errors often in the bank’s favor.
 If credit card issuers can’t provide accurate documentation, there’s a good possibility collection agencies won’t have it either.

-While bankruptcy usually doesn’t make sense when you just owe a small amount of money, if the debt you are being sued for is large or if it is just one of many other debts you owe, it may make sense to file for bankruptcy.
+While bankruptcy usually doesn’t make sense when you just owe a small amount of money, if you’re being sued over a large debt or if it is just one of many other debts you owe, it may make sense to file for bankruptcy.
 When you do, you will be protected by the “automatic stay,” which will halt collection efforts against you.

 A tip: If you are thinking about bankruptcy, it’s best to talk with an attorney as soon as you are served with notice of the lawsuit, rather than waiting until the day you’re due in court.

-While dealing with a debt collection lawsuit, it’s still important to keep an eye on your credit scores, and to periodically check your credit reports.
+While dealing with a debt collection lawsuit, it’s still important to keep an eye on your credit scores and to periodically check your credit reports.
 Though your credit has taken a hit, watching your credit can alert you to new potential problems that you can work to resolve before they become bigger problems.
-You’re entitled to your free annual credit report from each of the major credit reporting agencies.
-And you can monitor your credit scores for free using a tool like Credit.com’s Credit Report Card, which updates your scores monthly, and gives you an overview of your credit profile.
+You’re entitled to your free annual credit report from each of the major credit reporting agencies, and you can monitor your credit scores for free on Credit.com.